 - Emergency Assistance (EA) for Housing: What You Need to Know Form 77R

-Applicants for EA must be experiencing or threatened by one or more of the following:
+EA helps families with children who have a housing or utility crisis and do not have the resources to fix the crisis.
+Families must be experiencing or threatened by one or more of the following:

 - Termination of a utility; or